Jackie Pretorius

 Jacobus "Jackie" Pretorius (22 November 1934 – 30 March 2009) was a racing driver from South Africa.
 He participated in four Formula One World Championship Grands Prix, debuting on 1 January 1965, and scoring no championship points.

-Pretorius competed in Formula One at national level in his home country of South Africa, enjoying some success throughout the late 1960s and early 1970s.
+Pretorius competed in Formula One at national level in his home country of South Africa, enjoying some success throughout the late 1960s and early 1970s also by winning the 3 Hours of Pietermaritzburg in 1967.
 After racing a Lotus and a Lola, he won two races in 1971 driving a Brabham.

-Jackie Pretorius died in Johannesburg aged 74, on 30 March 2009, after being in a coma for three weeks.
+Pretorius died in Johannesburg aged 74, on 30 March 2009, after being in a coma for three weeks.
 He was attacked in his home early on a Friday morning by burglars.
 His wife Shirley died in a similar incident in the same house several years earlier.